Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 	- When saving space or object count in the database is critical
 	- When communication overhead is low (central server)
 	- When the shared object is strictly immutable
+- Cases that favor allowing value objects to be mutable
+	- If the value is frequently changed
+	- If the object creation or deletion is expensive
+	- If replacement (rather than modification) will disturb clustering
+	- If there is not much sharing of values, or if such sharing is forgone to improve clustering or for some other reason
+- If a value's implementation is to be mutable, then it _must not_ be shared
+- bi-directional associations with value objects are meaningless

+### Services

+- Typical mistake is to give up on fitting the behaviour into an appropriate object, gradually slipping towards procedural programming.
+But when we force an operation into an object that doesn't fit the object's definition, the object loses its conceptual clarity and becomes hard to understand or refactor.
+These operations often draw together too many domain objects, coordinating them and putting them into action.
+- IMPORTANT: Some concepts from the domain aren't natural to model as objects.
+Forcing them required domain functionality to be assigned as a responsibility of an Entity or Value either distorts the definition of model based object or adds meaningless artificial objects.
+- A _Service_ is an operation offered as an interface that stands alone in the model, without encapsulating state as Entities and Value Objects do.
+- It is purely defined in terms of what it can do for the client.
+- Tends to be named for an activity, rather than an entity (a verb rather than a noun)
+- Should not strip the Entities and Value Objects of all their behaviour
+- A good service has three characteristics:
+	- The operation relates to a domain concept that is not a natural part of an Entity or Value Object
+	- The interface is defined in terms of other elements of the domain model
+	- The operation is stateless (any client can use any instance of the Service without regard to the instance's history)
+- When a significant process or transformation in the domain is not a natural responsibility of an Entity or Value Object, add an operation to the model as a standalone interface declared as a Service.
+Define the interface in terms of the language of the model and make sure the operation name is part of the Ubiquitous Language.
+Make the Service stateless. - pg 76
+- Many Services are built on top of populations of Entities and Values behaving like scripts that organize the potential of the domain to actually get something done.
+- It usually awkward to make a direct interface between a domain object and external resources.
+- Medium-grain stateless services can be easier to reuse in large systems because they encapsulate significant functionality behind a simple interface.
+Also, fine-grained objects lead lead to inefficient messaging in a distributed system. pg 77
+- Fine grained domain objects can contribute to knowledge leaks from the domain into the application layer where the domain object's behaviour is coordinated

+##### Questions
+- How are services uses implemented (refers to a single class (or even a single function) or an entire application?).
+One example was having a service that controls a transfer between two bank accounts (a domain level service).
+Another example was send transfer confirmations via email, where external services are 'dressed up' using the facade design pattern to take inputs in terms of domain model.
+- "Fine grained domain objects can contribute to knowledge leaks from the domain into the application layer", what do they mean by that?
+- Would security be treated separately, to the domain model?
+What about something like a datamapper version or some sort encryption key that is associated with a business (perhaps used to sign responses)?

+### Modules

+- IMPORTANT: Everyone uses Modules, but few treat them as a full-fledged part of the model.
+Code gets broken down by all sorts of categories, from aspects of the technical architecture to dev work assignments.
+Even devs who refactor a lot, tend to content themselves with Modules conceived early in the project.
+It is a truism that there should be low coupling between modules and high cohesion within them.
+Explanations of the coupling between modules and cohesion within them.
+Explanations of coupling and cohesion tend to make them sound like technical metrics, to be judged mechanically based on the distributions of associations and interactions.
+Yet it isn't just code being divided into modules, but concepts.
+There is a limit to how many things a person can think about at once (hence low coupling).
+Incoherent fragments of ideas are even harder to understand than an undifferentiated soup of ideas (hence high cohesion). pg 79
+- Whenever two model elements are separated into different modules, the relationship between them becomes less direct than they were, which increases the overhead of understanding their place in the design.
+Low coupling between modules minimizes this cost and makes it possible to analyze the contents of one module with a minimum of reference to others that interact.
+- Well-chosen Modules bring together elements of a model with particularly rich conceptual relationships. pg 79
+- IMPORTANT: When choosing Modules, focus on conceptual cohesion and telling the story of the system.
+If this results in tight coupling between Modules, look to see if an overlooked concept would bring the elements together in a coherent Module, or if a change in model concepts would disentangle them.
+Seek low coupling in the sense of concepts that can be understood and reasoned about independently of each other.
+The module should reflect insight into the domain.
+Refine the model until the concepts partition according to the high-level domain concepts and corresponding code is decoupled as well.
+Give the Module names that become part of the Ubiquitous Language.
+- Look for ways of minimizing the work of refactoring Modules. pg 80
+- Choose a minimum of technical rules that are essential to technical environments or actually aid development
+- Unless there is a real intention to distribute code on different servers, keep all the code that implements a single conceptual object in the same Module, if not the same object. pg 82
+- IMPORTANT: Use packaging to separate the domain layer from other code.
+Otherwise, leave as much freedom as possible to the domain developers to package the domain objects in ways that support their model and design choices.